rollator3000/Further_Education/Die_komplette_SQL Masterclass_Vom_Anfänger_zum_Profi/Notes.md

 	SELECT DISTINCT("name") FROM baby_names ORDER BY "name" OFFSET 10 LIMIT 1 # -> Aarna

-# (4) Daten verwalten
+# (4) MANAGE DATA
 ## INSERT INTO
-Neue Daten permanent in eine bestehende Datenbank/ Datensatz einspeisen.
+Put new data permanently into existing data.

 	INSERT INTO TABLE (col1, col2)
 		VALUES('LOL', 1312)

 ## UPDATE
-Werte nachträglich anpassen - einzelne Werte/ ganze Reihen & Spalten.
+Update data values - einzelne values or whole columns & rows Reihen & Spalten.

-- ALLE Werte der col1 auf 'lol' & col auf 1234 setzen
+Set ALL values of col1 to 'lol' & col to 1234
-- Einschränkung über WHERE möglich
-- Falls man nur eine einzige Zeile anpassen will, am besten über row-ID

 	UPDATE TABLE
 		SET col1 = 'lol', col2 = 1234

+Select specific rows/ values with WHERE - in case you want to replace a single row only use the row-ID

 	UPDATE TABLE
 		SET col1 = 'lol', col2 = 1234
 		WHERE col1 = 'lohl'

-- Folgendes hat den gleichen Effekt ('-' wird durch '--' ersetzt), wobei UPDATE permanent ist!
+Both commands have the same effect ('-' is replaced by '--') - UPDATE is permanently

 	SELECT REPLACE(title, '-', '--') FROM categories

 	UPDATE categories SET title = REPLACE(title, '-', '--')

 ## DELETE
-Den ganzen Datensatz löschen/ bzw. nur die Reihe(n) mit dem Wert 5 in der Spalte 'id'
+Delete a whole dateset/ single rows e.g. with the value '5' in the column 'id'

 	DELETE FROM TABLE